KC7-Foundation/kc7_data/GlobalGoodwill/README.md

 ![243223309-cdd08773-1d97-4a99-a259-f9acefaea020](https://github.com/KC7-Foundation/kc7_data/assets/9474932/d5bbf3c1-bae6-407a-9ef6-4acf037b3940)

-Global Goodwill is a not-for-profit focused on poverty alleviaton, emergency aid and adovcacy work all over the world.
+Global Goodwill is a not-for-profit focused on poverty alleviation, emergency aid and advocacy work all over the world.
 Operating with a widespread reach, the organization is committed to creating positive change and uplifting regions facing socio-economic challenges.
-Global Goodwill's core values center around integrity, collaboration and empowerment - aiming to have a lasting impact on the lives of communities in need and allow them to achieve independence.
+Global Goodwill's core values center around integrity, collaboration, and empowerment - aiming to have a lasting impact on the lives of communities in need and allow them to achieve independence.

 Global Goodwill has a series of key partners who help us to extend our charitable efforts across the world: